Commercial vs. residential snow removal contracts

-Comprehensive snow removal or snow plowing contracts include a detailed mention of the work included:
+Comprehensive snow removal or snow plowing contracts include details such as:

 - Insurance coverage

 The contract establishes the scope of work and the overall performance of your snow removal business.
 It tells clients how you will handle their needs.

 It can also include specifics on sanding, salting and removing snow.
 The contract could also cover the type of equipment you’ll use and the size of the crew.

 Your response times to snow removal should be consistent for each snowstorm and based on your contract terms.